He Witnessed A Rape In 1969. He's Finally Ready To Talk About It

 As for the men, he says, he's unsure why they've been silent.
 "I think men should be part of the #MeToo movement.
 I think we should come forward and talk about what we've seen, what we've done — I think that should be part of it."

-After talking to his wife and three sons (ages 11, 17 and 19) about what he'd witnessed when he was 17, he decided to write about it for the Post.
+After talking to his wife and three sons (ages 11, 17 and 19) about what he had witnessed when he was 17, he decided to write about it for The Post.
 But he hadn't told his wife about his participation in assaulting a woman later that night.
 "She didn't know that until this [Washington Post] article came out," he says.
 "It was tough for her to take."

 Palmerine says his sons showed him comments from people who responded to his story on Twitter.
 "It's almost as if I was the first guy to admit this," he says.

-As Palmerine wonders about what happened to those young women, he says, "The only thing I can say [to them] is I'm sorry.
+As Palmerine wonders about what happened to those women, he says, "The only thing I can say [to them] is I'm sorry.
 I didn't help."

-"You know a few women called me a hero, but no, I wasn't," he says.
+"You know, a few women called me a hero, but no, I wasn't," he says.
 "I would've been a hero if I helped these women then."

 NPR's Gemma Watters and Rachel Gotbaum produced and edited the audio version of this story.
 Emma Bowman adapted it for the Web.